vzolotar/ProductionWorksheet/README.md

 # Production Worksheet

 ### 📝 Description
-This is a small utility which is used to print Production Worksheets and Barcodes.
+This is a small utility to print Production Worksheets and Barcodes.

 -----